sharkbench/sharkbench/README.md

 Benchmarking programming languages and frameworks.

+Checkout the results at [sharkbench.dev](https://sharkbench.dev).

+## Benchmark Types

-## Computation Benchmark
+### ➤ Computation Benchmark

-Here, we are testing how fast a programming language (or its implementation) can approximate the value of PI using the [Leibniz formula](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80).

-This benchmark tests how fast a language can perform mathematical computations without any I/O or memory allocation.
+This benchmark tests how fast a programming language can perform mathematical computations without any I/O or memory allocation.
+We are using the [Leibniz formula](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80) to approximate the value of PI.

-## Memory Benchmark
+### ➤ Memory Benchmark

-Here, we are testing how fast a programming language (or its implementation) can solve memory heavy tasks.
-(TODO: Find a good benchmark for this.)

-This benchmark tests how efficient a language can perform memory management (i.e., memory allocation, memory deallocation, garbage collection)
+This benchmark tests how efficiently a programming language can perform memory management.
+We are using the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm), a popular pathfinding algorithm, to find the shortest path between two points.

-## Web Framework Benchmark
+### ➤ Web Framework Benchmark

-Here, we are testing how fast a web framework can serve a simple JSON response.
-It needs to parse the request, wait for an I/O operation, and serialize the response.

-This benchmark tests how fast a web framework can perform I/O and JSON serialization / deserialization.
+This benchmark tests how fast a framework can perform concurrent HTTP requests, I/O operations, and JSON de/serialization.

+Using [Docker](https://www.docker.com/), we are limiting the CPU usage to 1 core equivalent to not put single-threaded frameworks at a disadvantage.
+Multithreaded frameworks are still able to use multiple cores but at a lower usage.

+In production, single-threaded frameworks can be scaled up horizontally to use all available cores.

 Request: